MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/Storage/Azure.Storage/v1.1.6/Set-AzureStorageShareStoredAccessPolicy.md

 ```

 ## DESCRIPTION
-The **Set-AzureStorageShareStoredAccessPolicy** cmdlet updates stored access policy on an azure_2 Storage share.
+The **Set-AzureStorageShareStoredAccessPolicy** cmdlet updates stored access policy on an Azure Storage share.

 ## EXAMPLES